shapirodaniel/pep-project/pep-writeup.md

 React really shines when it comes to state management -- keeping track of all the values that add up to a “situation” the user has found themselves in, in the midst of using our app or in this particular case, playing our guessing game.
 Bacon’s aphorism lets us know why: state is a sprawling affair that crawls and branches in many directions from the moment the user loads our app, and to cover every case that could crop up in state imperatively is tantamount to the spinning plates trick -- to avoid a pile of broken ceramics, each event has to be handled precisely in sequence.

-The likeliest candidate to benefit from a React refactor in our game’s codebase is a monolithic function that handles all click events:
+The likeliest candidate to benefit from a React refactor in our game’s codebase is a monolithic function `clickHandler` that handles all click events:

 ```javascript
 function clickHandler(e) {